Bob Griese: ESPN

-Miami Dolphins Broadcasts

-Miami Dolphins Preseason
+Miami Dolphins broadcasts

-Bob Griese has been an analyst of Miami Dolphins preseason TV broadcasts since 2002.
+Griese has been an analyst for Miami Dolphins preseason TV broadcasts since 2002.

-Miami Dolphins Radio Network

-In 2011 Bob Griese joined the Dolphins Radio Broadcast team as a color commentator, replacing former teammate Jim Mandich.
+In 2011, he joined the Dolphins radio broadcast team as a color commentator, replacing former teammate Jim Mandich.

 Personal life

-Griese married Purdue classmate Judi Lassus in June 1967, following their graduation, and they had three sons.
+Griese married Purdue classmate Judi Lassus in June 1967, following their graduation, and they had three sons: Brian, Jeff, and Scott.
 A nurse, Judi lost a six-year battle with breast cancer at age 44 in early 1988.
 He now resides with his second wife, Shay, in Jupiter, Florida, and Banner Elk, North Carolina.
 His youngest son is Brian Griese (b.
 1975), who also played quarterback in the NFL.
+His grandson, Jack Griese, son of Scott, is a running back for the University of Virginia.

 In 2006, Griese made an appearance on the game show, Wheel of Fortune: he won the $100,000 grand prize and donated his $114,310 total winnings to Judi's House.

 In 1975, Griese received the Golden Plate Award of the American Academy of Achievement.